The Piarist School (Martin, Kentucky): Background

-The Piarist School is a small, tuition-free college preparatory school serving students in Floyd, Knott, Pike, Johnson, Lawrence, and Magoffin counties of Kentucky since 1990.
+The Piarist School is a small, 'tuition-free college preparatory school serving students in Floyd, Knott, Pike, Johnson, Lawrence, and Magoffin counties of Kentucky since 1990.
 The original 1994 graduating class consisted of only three seniors.
-Today an approximately 52 students in grades 7-12 attend the school.
+Today, approximately 52 students in grades 6–12 attend the school.
 Students must pass an entrance examination, which is administered in the Spring, before being admitted to the School.

-During the spring of 1988, the Provincial Chapter of the American Province of the Piarist Fathers voted to send two priests to work in Appalachia to pursue the work of the Piarists in the field of education.
+In the spring of 1988, the Provincial Chapter of the American Province of the Piarist Fathers voted to send two priests to work in Appalachia to pursue the work of the Piarists in the field of education.
 The initial contact person in the newly formed Diocese of Lexington was Monsignor Ralph Briting.
 He was the creator of a project to evangelize eastern Kentucky called the Christian Appalachian Project (CAP).
-Rev. Thomas Carroll, Sch.P. arrived in Prestonsburg, Kentucky on September 12, 1988 and initially stayed at the rectory at St. Martha Parish, and he was later joined by Rev. David Powers, Sch.P. who also went to eastern Kentucky to work in the newly established diocese of Lexington.
+Rev. Thomas Carroll, Sch.P. arrived in Prestonsburg, Kentucky on September 12, 1988.
+Initially, he stayed at the rectory at St. Martha Parish, and he was joined the following year by Rev. David Powers, Sch.P. who also went to eastern Kentucky to work in the newly established diocese of Lexington.
 There was a school building located next to Mountain Christian Academy in Martin, that was closed, and the Piarist Fathers agreed to rent that building from The Christian Appalachian Project for a nominal yearly amount.
 From the very beginning, the school was tuition-free.
 To pay the expenses, the fathers relied on grants, donations, and income from making mission calls.
 The Piarist School opened in August 1990 to serve all those desiring a quality education within a Christian setting.
 They were joined in February 1991 by Rev. Leonard Gendernalik, Sch.P. and later in 1992 by Rev. Stephen Bendik, Sch.P.
 All four Piarist Fathers had previously been teaching at Devon Preparatory School in Devon, Pennsylvania.

 Taking into account the extreme poverty of the people and keeping the charisma of St. Joseph Calasanz in mind, the Piarists decided the school would be tuition-free and dependent on the charitable contributions of the people of God for its existence.

 The Piarist School opened with one freshman class and three priests.
-It added a class each year until the 1993-1994 school year, when the school had its first four-year program.
-Then on May 28, 1994 the school graduated its first class of three seniors: Leigh Ann Blackburn, Duran Bryant, and Brandon Scott.
-One notable Piarist alumnae is Dr. Nora Traum '01, who is an assistant professor in the Department of Economics at North Carolina State University.
-Another notable alumnae is Dr. Monica Majmundar Sheth, M.D.
-'98 who attended Transylvania University and went on to get her Medical Degree from Emory University.
-She is currently a physician with North Shore LU Health System with a speciality in Diagnostic Radiology.
+The following year, Mr. Ken Rose was hired as the first lay faculty member to teach history.
+The school added a class each year until the 1993–1994 school year when the school had its first four-year program.
+The School added a middle-school program in 2009.